Input-output consistency in integrate and fire interconnected neurons: Conclusions

 The considered model is clearly over-simplified with respect to many others appeared in the literature, as it disregards spontaneous decay of the membrane potential, the existence of reversal potentials and many other features.
 However, it allows to introduce dependencies between ISIs of each spike train and between ISIs of different spike trains, a property generally studied only through simulations.

 This work is a first step in the study of the consistency in the network and focuses on the transmission in the internal part of the network.
+Actually, the considered network structure is of feedforward type.
 Improvements of the model should include more properties of neurons, retaining the consistency between input and output.
 The biological advantage of ISIs with heavy-tailed distributions may be a subject of discussion.
 We limit ourselves to mention an increasing of robustness of the code related to a decreased sensibility to the possible loss of a single long ISI.

-There are instances in which a first layer of neurons receives external inputs that could be Poissonian (see i.e.\ \cite{Duchamp-Viret200597}).
-In similar cases it may happens that successive layers of neurons transform the input generating an output that is characterized by heavy tails, which in turn feeds next layers following the dynamics described in the present paper.
+There are instances in which a first layer of neurons receives external inputs that could be Poissonian (see e.g.\ \cite{Duchamp-Viret200597}).
+In similar cases it may happen that successive layers of neurons transform the input generating an output that is characterized by heavy tails, which in turn feeds next layers following the dynamics described in the present paper.
 Hence, we plan future studies focusing on recognizing possible paradigms determining this transformation.
 Moreover, the present model considers only the tail behaviour of ISIs distributions.
-We plan to make use of simulations to investigate different patterns generated by networks having the described asymptotic properties.
+We plan to make use of simulations to investigate different patterns generated by models having the described asymptotic properties.

 We add that the interest of the obtained results is not limited to applications to neuroscience but they could result interesting also in the case of networks used in machine learning and artificial intelligence.